 - 2016 BMW 7-series (740Li, 750Li, 750 Lxi)

-Continental also informed Volvo and Mazda that some of their models contain defective airbag control units, but neither company has issued a recall.
+Continental also informed Volvo that some of their models contain defective airbag control units, but the company has yet to issue a recall.
 They say a potential recall is “pending investigation.”

 What the Recall Means